CLIMOD - Climate Information for Management and Operational Decisions

 Classic Online Services

 The High Plains Regional Climate Center (HPRCC) Classic Online Services computer system allows users access to the entire AWDN data set, as well as the National Weather Service Cooperative Weather Network.
 HPRCC's AWDN records hourly data for air temperature and humidity, soil temperature, wind speed and direction, solar radiation, and precipitation.
 This system has been designed primarily for those who need to access the data on a regular basis and would like to retrieve the data manually from their own computer.
 HPRCC Classic Online Services is a fee-based data retrieval system.
 However, you may request time on the system be granted to you if the account is to be used only for classroom use or you are a High Plains Regional Climate Center cooperator.

-Source: the High Plains Regional Climate Center (HPRCC)
+Source: the High Plains Reional Climate Center (HPRCC)

 The UVMRP was tasked to provide information on the geographical distribution and temporal trends of UV-B (ultraviolet -B) radiation in the United States, as this information is critical to the assessment of the potential impacts of increasing ultraviolet radiation levels on agricultural crops and forests.
 Specifically the monitoring program:

 - Provides information to the agricultural community and others about the climatological and geographical distribution of UV-B irradiance;

 - Furnishes the basic information necessary to support evaluations of the potential damaging effects of UV-B to agricultural crops and forests;

 - Supplies ground truth for satellite measurements of UV-B, and basic information for radiation transfer model calculations;

 - Establishes long-term records of UV-B irradiance necessary to assess trends.
 The program consists of both a research component and a climatologic network.

 The station near Mead, NE has been collecting data since May 1996.